-However this solution falls short of providing true polymorphic entities as in languages with inheritance, where, as discussed above, an operation will be carried out differently depending on the particular form of an entity at run-time (even though it is possible, in a language like Eiffel, to check at compile time that the operation will be defined in all possible cases).
-The typical example is the call d.close, which will be carried out differently after the assignments d := di and d := ta (where di is a DISK and ta is a TAPE).

-The above form of Ada-like overloading does not provide anything like this remarkable possibility.
+Yet this solution falls short of providing true polymorphic entities as in languages with inheritance, where, as discussed above, an operation may be executed differently depending on the form of its operand at run-time (even though it is possible, at least in Eiffel, to check at compile time that the operation is defined in all possible cases).
+A typical example is the call d.close, which will be carried out differently after the assignments d := di and d := ta, where di is a DISK and ta a TAPE.
+The Ada-like form of overloading does not provide anything like this remarkable possibility.

-The only feature of Ada which could be used to emulate this property of object-oriented languages is in fact shared with Pascal and has nothing to do with overloading or genericity: it is the record with variant type.
-We could for example define something like where $DEVICE_TYPE$ is an enumeration type with elements tape, disk etc. Then there would be a single version of each the procedures on devices (open, close etc.), each containing a case discrimination of the form
+The only feature of Ada which could be used to emulate this property of object-oriented languages is in fact shared with Pascal and has nothing to do with overloading or genericity; it is the record with variant fields.
+We could for example define something like type DEVICE (unit: DEVICE_TYPE) is record when tape => fields for tape devices when disk => fields for disk devices; other cases;